DUE TO CAMPUS SNOW CLOSURE THIS TALK HAS BEEN CANCELED

 Indigenous Peoples of North America have always had to accommodate and respond to environmental change.
 Oral histories, recollections of contemporary elders, and terms in their numerous languages have allowed understandings of responses to change, most recently since the colonial era.
 Traditional knowledge systems incorporate adaptive capacity.
 Now, however, many people have noted signs of greater environmental change and challenges to their resilience than in the past: species declines and new appearances; anomalies in weather patterns; and declining health of forests and grasslands.

 Ocean acidification (OA) threatens marine resources and coastal communities around the Salish Sea.
 These threats have spurred action to address the causes and consequences of OA.
 Intensified research and monitoring have advanced our understanding of ocean acidification and its effects on local marine life, public processes have led to legislation, and education and outreach have promoted understanding across diverse audiences.
-I will briefly summarize the causes of ocean acidification and follow with descriptions of some of the recent science and policy advances in the Salish Sea.

 Pacific oysters are an integral part of Puget Sound's ecology, economy, and culture.
 However, the environmental, economic, and social benefits of oysters are endangered by ocean acidification.
 In this talk, This talk will explore how ocean acidification affects multiple generations of oysters.
 Temporarily exposing adult Pacific oysters (Crassostrea gigas) to low pH prior to gametogenesis affects larval abundance.

 What Local Governments can do to Reduce Greenhouse Gas Emissions and be Ready for the Impacts of Climate Change